 This session considers what research is in general terms, and more specifically what is distinctive about feminist research.
-This will be a wide-ranging, exploratory discussion.
+This will be a wide-ranging, exploratory discussion covering questions spanning: what counts as knowledge, who counts as a knower and how does one conduct feminist inquiry within a hierarchical social world in which the subject and object are themselves contested categories.
+It will introduce students to key concepts pertinent to the study of feminism, including epistemic privilege and epistemic injustice.